vedantthapa/devsecops-platform/README.md

 # k8s-devsecops

+> [!Warning]
+>
+> This repository is a work in progress and changes may occur without notice.

 ## How is this repo organized?

 This repository builds on top of the directory structure mentioned [here](https://github.com/fluxcd/flux2-kustomize-helm-example/tree/main?tab=readme-ov-file#repository-structure) with some minor differences -